 Learn how to add variation to a modular building.
 Create a procedural material in Unreal, for both static and instanced meshes

-Constructing a building procedurally with Blueprint is a tempting idea.
+Constructing a procedural building with Blueprint is a tempting idea.
 Using standardized modules and automatic placement makes a lot of sense.
 It’s architecture, after all.
 But how can we texture it to get a natural variation instead of repetition?

 The building was made from just 1 module, copied automatically in the Construction Blueprint.
 The idea for the material was to require almost no manual input.
 There is only 1 material for the entire building (except the windows).
-All of its parameters are controlled within a material instance and make use of mesh’s vertex color.
-It has a dirt layer that covers the object only up to a certain height.
-The color of items is randomly chosen for every floor and segment.
-The position of small items is also randomized slightly.
-The color of walls is adjustable, as is the amount of damage.
+Its features utilize vertex color and pixel’s world position to drive all the randomization.

-Vertex color as data
+Vertex color as data ( 03:34)

 Every major 3D editor provides a feature for painting vertex color.
 You should be able to easily find instructions for your tool of choice.
 Just remember to tell Unreal Engine to Replace vertex color (instead of Ignore) in the mesh import window.

 As I mentioned, the color in the case of this project is a collection of precise values.
 For a task like that – and virtually any technical task in game art – I prefer Houdini.
-It’s a 3D modelling and simulation package that has procedural approach at it’s core.
+However, a similar result is possible to achieve (just with more effort) in any 3D editing software.
+Just focus on what each color channel was supposed to mean for the shader.

 I split the entire process of assigning values to vertex color channels into a separate tutorial: Store data in vertex color using Houdini.
 In the tutorial I make use of several clever tools in Houdini to make the process efficient.
-However, a similar result should be possible (just with more effort) in any software.
-Just focus on what each color channel was supposed to mean for the shader.

 Construction Blueprint ( 07:57)